dojoengine/dojo.unity/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here we'll show you how to get started with unity and DOJO
+Here we'll show you how to get started with unity and DOJO using Windows coupled with WSL(Windows Subsystem for Linux)

 ### Prerequisites